 The sculptor was forced to have an abortion during her relationship to an increasingly unfaithful Rodin.
 As their relationship deteriorated, significantly Claudel’s work progressively flourished however, as she exhibited her work at the Paris Salon.
 After the breakdown of the relationship, which many believed was connected to the rivalry her sculptures posed to that of her ex-lover’s, Claudel became more reclusive and obsessive about her work.
 Despite her obvious talent, it was the fact that she was a woman that was a barrier to the support and funding she needed as an artist.
 After her father died her family withdrew any financial aid and the artist was forced into extreme poverty.
 The sculptor accused Rodin of threatening to kill her and her brother is believed to have been extremely jealous of her talents.
 Sculpting was an expensive business and the hostility and neglect of her ex-lover, family and the art world itself all took its toll on Claudel who was showing signs of great distress.

 (Camille Claudel, Torso of a woman squatting, 1885)

 In the early years of the 20th century a form was signed by Claudel’s brother committing her in an asylum, despite the efforts of doctors who tried to tell her family it was inappropriate and that the artist was clear-headed.
-At this time it was common for women to be placed indefinitely in insane asylums for reasons from ‘hysteria’ to adultery, and often at the hands of male relatives who had authority over their sisters, mothers, nieces and daughters.
+At this time it was common for women to be placed indefinitely in asylums and labelled insane for reasons from ‘hysteria’ (anything from emotional distress to assertiveness) to adultery, and often at the hands of male relatives who had authority over their sisters, mothers, nieces and daughters.